OCamlPro/techelson/README.md

 # Extensions

 Techelson testcases have access to extended Michelson instruction to ease the process of writing tests.
+See `rsc/tests/` for more examples.

 - `APPLY_OPERATIONS`: